WICG/nav-speculation/prerendering-same-site.md

 If a prerendering browsing context navigates itself to a non-HTTP(S) URL, e.g. via `window.location = "data:text/plain,foo"`, then the prerendering browsing context will be immediately discarded, and no longer be used by the user agent for anything.

 Iframes inside of a prerendering browsing context are restricted in a slightly different way: we delay loading the contents of any cross-origin iframe while prerendering, until activation occurs.
-This is done to avoid breakage caused by loading a cross-origin site that is unaware of prerendering, and to avoid the complexities around what credentials and storage to expose to these frames.
+This is done to avoid breakage caused by loading a cross-origin page that is unaware of prerendering, and to avoid the complexities around what credentials and storage to expose to these frames.

 ### Purpose-specific APIs